hisurfadvisory/MACROSS/ncore/README.md

 	‖≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡‖

 <br>
 	&emsp;<b>B.</b> screenResultsAlt() = This is an alternate format to display your outputs, meant for simpler results.
-	Call this function with same parameters as screenResults to print a list (don't forget to use 'endr' to close your list):<br>
+Call this function with same parameters as screenResults to print a list (don't forget to use 'endr' to close your list, and add a "color~" to highlight interesting results).<br>

-	Usage: with example output:<br>
+	Usage with example output:

  	foreach($i in someFunction){ screenResultsAlt $result_name $result_value $optional_value; screenResultsAlt 'endr' }